Surface options:

 SIENA provides the user with a sequence alignment of the binding site as well

-as superimposed PDB structures which are, apart of the transferred coordinates, equal to the
+as superimposed PDB structures which are, apart from the transferred coordinates, equal to the

 original files from the PDB and thus contain all structural details and further information.